fastapi/fastapi/docs/en/docs/advanced/custom-request-and-route.md

 Let's see how to make use of a custom `Request` subclass to decompress gzip requests.

-And an `APIRoute` subclass to use that custom request class.
+Add an `APIRoute` subclass to use that custom request class.

 ### Create a custom `GzipRequest` class